-Of 509 bulk milk samples collected from 504 farms in 2017, none tested positive for BTV.
-The agent has not been detected in Norway since 2009 (6) thus the cattle population has no antibodies against BTV.
+Of 515 bulk milk samples collected from 505 farms in 2018, none tested positive for BTV.
+The agent has not been detected in Norway since 2009 (6), i.e. the population of cattle has no antibodies against BTV.

 Cattle are efficient sentinel animals for bluetongue.
-Beef cattle are not included in the programme because both dairy and beef cattle are kept in the same geographical areas.
 Most dairy cattle have to be kept outdoors, at least eight weeks during the summer, making their exposure to midges not very different from the exposure of beef cattle to the vector.
+Because both dairy and beef cattle are kept outdoors in the same geographical areas, beef cattle are not included in the programme.

-The most likely method of bluetongue introduction to Norway is either by import of infected animals or by airborne transfer of infected Culicoides (7).
-Imports of ruminants from EU countries not free from bluetongue, and all imports from countries outside EU are tested for the disease.
-The topography in Norway with hills and valleys makes it difficult for long distance transfer of Culicoides from one local area to another and there are relatively few ruminants per area compared to the rest of Europe, which makes it less likely for a widespread of the agent if BTV should be introduced.
+The most likely method of bluetongue introduction to Norway would be either by import of infected animals or by airborne transfer of infected Culicoides (7).
+Imports of ruminants from EU countries not free from bluetongue, and all imports from countries outside EU, are tested for the disease.
+The topography in Norway with hills and valleys makes it difficult for long distance transfer of Culicoides from one local area to another and there are relatively few ruminants per area compared to the rest of Europe, which makes it less likely for a widespread of the agent if BTV should be reintroduced.

 The most important purpose of the surveillance programme is to reveal potential infections brought in with airborne midges during the vector season.
 The most probable entry of windborne infected midges is in the southern part of Norway from the beginning of May until the end of October.
 Infected midges may come from Sweden, Denmark or Scotland.
-Testing of bulk milk collected from the end of October and onwards will detect any infection introduced during the vector season.
+Testing of bulk milk collected from the end of October and onwards will detect infection introduced during the vector season.